0xPolygonMiden/miden-vm/docs/src/intro/overview.md

 In the future, additional components (e.g., storage, logs) may be added to the VM.

 ## Writing programs
-Our goal is to make Miden VM an easy compilation target for high-level blockchain-centric languages such as Solidity, Move, and others.
+Our goal is to make Miden VM an easy compilation target for high-level blockchain-centric languages such as Solidity, Move, Sway, and others.
 We believe it is important to let people write programs in the languages of their choice.
 However, compilers to help with this have not been developed yet.
 Thus, for now, the primary way to write programs for Miden VM is to use [Miden assembly](../user_docs/assembly/main.md).

 While writing programs in assembly is far from ideal, Miden assembly does make this task a little bit easier by supporting high-level flow control structures and named procedures.